 Benefits of Kenpo X

-If you've performed the Kenpo X workout multiple times and would like to increase intensity could use various exercise equipment such as weight gloves or a weighted vest.
-Weighted gloves will increase the difficulty of each punch thrown during the workout and increase your calorie burn.
-A weighted vest will increase intensity during kicks, jumping jacks and plyo movements.
-Beginners should avoid increasing intensity until they feel that they have become proficient in their punches, kicks and combos.
+If you've performed the Kenpo X workout multiple times and would like to ramp up the intensity you can wear weighted gloves, which will increase the difficulty of each punch and increase your calorie burn.
+Beginners should not increase intensity until they feel that they have become proficient in their punches, kicks and combos.